How to Use PerseuCPP

 Selecting sequences for re-analysis

-2. Once the desired region is selected, click Compare to submit the modified sequence for prediction.
+2. Once the editing is complete, click Compare to submit the modified sequence for prediction.

 Sequence selection for comparison